GROWING FIELDS OF HISTORY & FLAVOR

 FARM CRAFT BEER

 Lone Mountain Farms is located in a prime location for growing hops and grains.
-This allows us the unique opportunity to offer estate beers grown and brewed by the same farm.
-You can truly taste our area's terroir through our farm-craft beer.
-We even add produce and make creations like Kale Pale Ale, Blackberry Oat Porter and Zucchini Chai Brown.
+This allows us the unique opportunity to offer beer that is grown and brewed on the same farm.
+You can truly taste Idaho through our farm-craft beer.

 The hops spring forth like asparagus shoots in early spring and climb their way up to the sky until late summer harvest.
 We grow over 10 varieties to give diversity to our beer bittering and aroma.

-We are always trying out rare and unique grains from all over the world with the quest for the most flavorful grains we can grow.
-The grains used for our beer are malted by LINC Malt, a farmer co-op right in Spokane, WA.
+We are always trying out rare and unique grains from all over the world in the quest for the most flavorful grains we can grow.

-We are always trying out rare and unique grains from all over the world with the quest for the most flavorful grains we can grow.
-In a typical year we trial over 30 varieties of wheat, barley, spelt, emmer, einkorn, millet and many others.
+We are always trying out rare and unique grains from all over the world in the quest for the most flavorful grains we can grow.
+In a typical year, we trial over 30 varieties of wheat, barley, spelt, emmer, einkorn, millet, and many others.
 The best performers go on to be propagated into production in the coming years.

 With less than 10 acres currently available, our grain production is focused on small plots of highly unique varieties selected for their flavors.
-This is then milled into flour or used in our farm-craft beers.
+This is then milled into flour or used in floral arrangements.